Shop work-from-home wardrobe picks during Uniqlo's Biggest Savings Ever sale

 Woman Washer Satin Pants ($29.90, originally $39.90; uniqlo.com)

-Elastic pants that can go from lounging around the house to alfresco cocktails are the kind of pants we can truly live in.
+Breezy pants that can go from lounging around the house to alfresco cocktails are the kind of pants we can truly live in.

 Ultra Stretch Airism Short-Sleeve Set ($19.90, originally $29.90; uniqlo.com)